 What is Bruxism?

-It is difficult to diagnose yourself with bruxism, especially if you exhibit it while sleeping.
+It is difficult to assess your clenching risks, especially if you exhibit it while sleeping.
 If you sleep with a loved one, then he or she may hear the noise of teeth grinding, and can alert you to the condition before serious damage occurs.

 Symptoms of Bruxism

 Though you will need a professional assessment to properly diagnose bruxism, there are a few warning signs that could indicate you grind your teeth.
 For example, the symptoms include: